ryanbakker/python-intro/neural_networks/notes.md

 # Neural Networks

-A **neural network** is simply a network made up of layers of **neurons**.
-Each neuron produces a **numerical output** based on the data it receives, rather than just being *on* or *off*.

-Neurons pass **weighted signals** forward through connections.
-Each connection affects how strongly the next neuron activates.
-How these neurons and layers are connected depends on the network’s **purpose or use case**.

-Typically, a **fully connected** (or *dense*) topology is used — where every neuron in one layer connects to every neuron in the next.
-This continues through the layers until an output is produced.

----
+A neural network is simply a network made up of layers of neurons.
+Each having a state of on and off.
+One neuron may determine if it's connected neurons turn or remain off or on.
+How the neurons and layers are connected are dependent on the use case of the network.
+However, typically a fully-connected topology is used where each neuron on layer A is connected once to each neuron on layer B. Continuing through the layers until an output is determined.

 ## Layer Connections

-In any neural network, there’s always an **input layer** (where data enters) and an **output layer** (where predictions are made).
-Between them can be one or more **hidden layers** that help the model learn complex patterns.

-Each layer connects to the next using **weights** and **biases**, which are values the model learns and adjusts during training.

----
+In a given network, it always begins with an input layer, and ends in an output layer.
+This is the main focus during development.
+Each layer is connected with another by connecting certain neurons with weights and biases.

 ## Weights & Biases

-**Weights** and **biases** determine how much influence each neuron has on the next.

-These values are adjusted automatically as the model trains on data, using a process called **backpropagation**.
-This works by comparing the model’s predictions to the correct answers, calculating the **error (loss)**, and then adjusting the weights and biases to reduce that error.

-In simpler terms — the model learns through **trial and error**, improving its predictions each time it sees the data.

----
+These are adjusted while the model trains on given data, following a process of trial and error.
+As an example this can be influenced by giving the model points for succeeding and take away points for failing.
+Depending on what the desired outcome should be.
+Now depending on this reward system the network will make adjustments to each bias and weight.

 ## Activation Functions

-If we used only **linear functions**, the network would be limited in what it could learn — essentially acting like a single straight line.

-To solve this, we use **activation functions**, which introduce **nonlinearity**.
-These functions help the network handle complex data and patterns.

-For example:

-- A **sigmoid** activation produces an *S-shaped* curve.
-- A **ReLU (Rectified Linear Unit)** outputs 0 for negative inputs and the same value for positive inputs.

-Activation functions also help **normalize or compress** the neuron’s output, making the network more stable and efficient during training.

----
+Using linear functions is not a great method to use for neural networks, as it limits the network complexity.
+So we use an activation or simply a nonlinear function.
+On a graph a linear function would give a straight line, whereas an activation function it could be more like an S-curve for example.
+They can also make processing data more workable, by transforming a neuron's output or compress the data's representation.

 ## Fashion-MNIST Neural Network Architecture

-When designing a neural network for the **Fashion-MNIST** dataset, the process usually begins by preparing the data for the **input layer**.
+The process of designing the architecture of a neural network typically begins with flattening the data for the input layer.

----

 ### Input Layer

-In the example from Chapter Three using **28×28 images**, each image has **784 pixels** (28×28 = 784).
-This means we need **784 input neurons**, one for each pixel value.

-> Example:
-> From `[[1], [2], [3] ...
-[784]]` → flattened to `[1, 2, 3 ...
-784]`

----
+In the chapter
+three example using 28x28 images, the data will go from [[1], [2], [3]...
+[748]] and be changed to [1, 2, 3...
+748] with
+each number representing a pixel of the image.
+This means the initial input layer will contain 748 neurons.

+### Output Layer

+The output layer will consist of 10 neurons/classes representing the desired output of 0 - 9.
+Each of which is going to be the network's prediction of how likely it will be the number the given neuron represents.

 ### Hidden Layers

-Rather than having only input and output layers, we add at least **one hidden layer** — for example, with **128 neurons **.

-This layer increases the model’s ability to learn complex features.

-- Without a hidden layer: 784 input neurons × 10 outputs = **7,840 weights**
-- With one hidden layer (128 neurons):
-    - 784 × 128 = **100,352 weights** (input → hidden)
-    - 128 × 10 = **1,280 weights** (hidden → output)
-    - **≈ 101,632 total weights**

-Adding this hidden layer makes the model far more powerful.

----

-### Output Layer

-The **output layer** has **10 neurons**, one for each possible class (digits **0–9**).
-Each neuron represents the model’s **confidence** that the image corresponds to that class.

-For example, if the model predicts:
-> [0.01, 0.03, 0.02, 0.10, 0.05, 0.70, 0.03, 0.02, 0.03, 0.01]

-…it’s most confident the image represents the number **5** (since that neuron’s output is the highest).

----
+Rather than having a neural network with just two layers (input and output), there will also be one hidden layer of 128 neurons.
+This adds complexity to the model and will allow for identifying more complex patterns in the data.
+Pushes the 7840 weights/balances with two layers, to 1,003,520 when using the hidden layer.

 ## Epochs

-An **epoch** refers to **one complete pass** through the entire training dataset.

-During training, the data is often **shuffled** before each epoch.
-This helps prevent the model from memorizing the order of the data and improves its ability to generalize to new examples.

-Training for more epochs means the model will see the data multiple times, usually leading to **better accuracy** — up to a point where improvements begin to level off.
+This is how many times the model will see the data.
+When the model has randomly selected the training data, it will be shown the same selected data to the value epochs is set.
+We do this as changing the order of data shown to the model will influence how it trains.
+Giving more variety and better accuracy when training.